gogins/csound-webserver-opcodes/README.md

 Once created, and whether or not it is actually displayed, the browser remains in scope until the end of the Csound performance.

-# webkit_open_html
+# webkit_open_uri

-`webkit_open_html` - opens a new top-level window and displays in it the content defined in the HTML code.
+`webkit_openuri` - Opens a new top-level window and displays in it the content defined in the universal resource identifier.
 This can be a local file or an Internet resource.

+Please note, pages opened with this opcode do not have access to Csound.
+For that, you must use `webkit_open_html`. `webkit_open_uri` is primarily useful for opening external pages, such as documentation.

 ## Syntax